Revelation 2:18-20

 1Co 15:50 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption.

-So a thousand different versions of an immaculate conception have been concocted by well meaning Christians who, with one breath will agree with scripture that Christ was “in all ways tempted like as we are, yet without sin,” and in the same well- meaning breath deny that Christ’s flesh ever struggled with a carnal mind which did not want to go to the cross.
+So a thousand different versions of an immaculate conception have been concocted by well meaning Christians who, with one breath will agree with scripture that Christ was “in all ways tempted like as we are, yet without sin,” and in the same well-meaning breath deny that Christ’s flesh ever struggled with a carnal mind which did not want to go to the cross.
 In saying that Christ was not in Adam they are denying that Christ actually had to “die daily” as we do and overcome the temptations of His Adamic flesh, day by day.

-But what do the scriptures teach?
+What do the scriptures teach?

 Jas 1:14 But every man is tempted, when he is drawn away of his own lust, and enticed. [“Every man” includes our sinless Savior]